datajoint/sci-viz/README.md

 ## Dynamic spec sheet

-Sci-Vis is used to build visualization dashboards, this is done through a single spec sheet.
+Sci-Viz is used to build visualization dashboards, this is done through a single spec sheet.
 An example spec sheet is included named `example_visualization_spec.yaml`

 Important notes about restrictions in the spec sheet: